 Say you are buying an apartment for $1,000,000 and your bank's max loan to value (LTV) is 80%.
 In other words, they require 20% down.
 The financing contingency will say the you can cancel the contract if you can't get a loan for $800,000.

 But then there’s a problem - the appraisal comes in at $950,000.
 The bank doesn’t care how much you’re paying.
 As far as they’re concerned, the apartment is worth $950,000.
 Since their max LTV is 80%, they will only give you a loan for $760,000 (80% of $950,000).
 That's $40,000 less than you need so the financing contingency kicks in and you can cancel the contract.

-The process has gone a long way at this point.
-You and the seller agreed on the terms, signed the contract, etc. But as the buyer, you’re in control.
-As long as you have another $40,000, you can choose to go forward, usually in exchange for a lower price.
+You can cancel but you don't have to.
+As the buyer, you’re in control.
+If you have another $40,000, you can choose to move forward but usually in exchange for a lower price.

 Especially if there are multiple buyers, sellers will sometimes turn down financing contingencies.
 It would be easy to assume there is no deal if you are firm on getting one and the seller is firm on rejecting one.
 However there is a compromise that sometimes gets the job done.